Valley Isle Excurisons Hana Tour

 Duration: 10-12 hours depending on your pickup location.

-Tour Includes: Continental breakfast at Maui Tropical Plantation, a picnic lunch with your choice of turkey sandwich, chicken caesar salad, or roasted veggies on focaccia, and complimentary beverage service throughout the day.
+Tour Includes: Continental breakfast at Maui Tropical Plantation, a picnic lunch with your choice of huli huli chicken or veggie and tofu Curry, and complimentary beverage service throughout the day.

 Restrictions: Because this is a long day (10-11 hours), this tour is not recommended for children under 3.
 Valley Isle Excursions does not provide car seats or booster seats, and you must bring your own if you need to use them.
 Due to spatial limitations, strollers for children and walkers for elderly are not permitted on board the tour vehicle.